Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective: Experimental results

 In Fig. \ref{Inpaintingimages}, we present two convincing examples of image inpainting by our method.
-We can observe that the reconstructed images, i.e., Fig. \ref{Inpaintingimages} (a2) and (b2), are quite natural and extremely similar to the original images.
-In addition, we compare the SA-TV-TV$^2$ model, TV-TV$^2$ model \cite{papafitsoros2013combined} and Euler's elastica model \cite{tai2011fast} on a synthetic image in Fig. \ref{inpaintingcompare}.
-As shown by Fig. \ref{inpaintingcompare} (b) and (f), the TV inpainting model with constant parameter gives nearly piecewise constant result inside the inpainting domain, while the TV model with adaptive parameter also fails to fill such a large gap between the two branches.
-Actually, the $\rm{TV}^2$ model can somehow connect the gap as shown by Fig. \ref{inpaintingcompare} (c) and (u), the drawback of which is the boundaries between the two branches are not straight enough, especially Fig. \ref{inpaintingcompare} (c).
-Similar problem happens for Fig. \ref{inpaintingcompare} (d) obtained by the TV-TV$^2$ method and the Euler's elastica method as shown in Fig. \ref{inpaintingcompare} (e).
-It is clearly shown that our SA-TV-TV$^2$ model gives the visually best inpainting results, which well recovers the inpainting domain without too much outliers, see Fig. \ref{inpaintingcompare} (h).
+We can observe that the reconstructed regions can naturally blend into background, see Fig. \ref{Inpaintingimages} (a2) and (b2).
+In addition, we compare the SA-TV-TV$^2$ model, TV-TV$^2$ model \cite{papafitsoros2013combined} and Euler's elastica model \cite{tai2011fast} on a simple synthetic image.
+As shown by Fig. \ref{inpaintingcompare} (b) and (f), the TV inpainting model with the constant regularization parameter gives nearly piecewise constant result inside the inpainting domain, while the TV model with adaptive parameter also fails to fill such a large gap in between the two branches.
+Actually, the $\mathrm{TV}^2$ model can somehow connect the gap as shown in Fig. \ref{inpaintingcompare} (c) and (g) with the price of some blur.
+Similar problem happened to Fig. \ref{inpaintingcompare} (d) and (e), which are obtained by the TV-TV$^2$ method and the Euler's elastica method, respectively.
+It is clearly shown that our SA-TV-TV$^2$ model gives the visually best inpainting result, which can recover the gap using straight edges; see Fig. \ref{inpaintingcompare} (h).